Lecturer in Criminology

 I started teaching at the University of Leeds in 2015 while completing my doctoral research in the School of Interdisciplinary Gender Studies.
 My PhD was principally concerned with sexualisation, sex education and the ways in which young people acquire knowledge and cultures of sex and sexuality.
-This included contemporary issues such as the rise of internet pornography, sexting and revenge porn which led to my current interest in sexual cyber-offences, legislation and the methods employed to police the internet.
+This included contemporary constructions of classed masculinities and femininities, the use of internet pornography as a sex education tool and young people as producers of sexually explicit content such as sexts.

 Teaching and supervision